PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 Reshape.
 CAST alone may change dtype; all other supported unary operators must preserve it.
 Dynamic height, width, or channel signatures are carried through the full, kept-dimension, side-branch, unary, and second-Reshape tensors.
+Residual mode also lifts its residual branch to HWC.
+If the ADD output has non-Reshape consumers, one preplanned HWC-to-CHW adapter preserves all legacy consumer slots; compatible INT32/INT64 permutation constants are reused and incompatible, produced, public, or quantized constants reject the entire transaction.

 Changed Reshape, Mean-axis, scale, bias, and optional second-Reshape constants are fully planned before mutation.
 A private constant updates in place; a constant shared with any